I want to change the color or material of just one wall in my room to create an accent wall. How can I do this?

 Follow the same procedure to place additional break points as needed.

-After you have used the Break tool, use the instructions above to change the material on just that section of the wall.
+After you have placed the break points on the wall to create separate wall segments, use the instructions above to change the material on just that section of the wall.